Involuntary commitment: United States

 In the United States, the erection of state asylums began with the first law for the creation of one in New York, passed in 1842.
 The Utica State Hospital was opened approximately in 1850.
 The creation of this hospital, as of many others, was largely the work of Dorothea Lynde Dix, whose philanthropic efforts extended over many states, and in Europe as far as Constantinople.
 Many state hospitals in the United States were built in the 1850s and 1860s on the Kirkbride Plan, an architectural style meant to have curative effect.

 In the United States and most other developed societies, severe restrictions have been placed on the circumstances under which a person may be committed or treated against their will as such actions have been ruled by the United States Supreme Court and other national legislative bodies as a violation of civil rights and/or human rights.
 The Supreme Court case O'Connor v.
 Donaldson established that the mere presence of mental illness and the necessity for treatment are not sufficient by themselves to justify involuntary commitment, if the patient is capable of surviving in freedom and does not present a danger of harm to themselves or others.
 Criteria for involuntary commitment are generally set by the individual states, and often have both short- and long-term types of commitment.
+For example, Kentucky and Ohio have enacted Casey's Law, which permits family members to petition for the involuntary commitment of individuals with substance use disorder through a civil court process.
 Short-term commitment tends to be a few days or less, requiring an examination by a medical professional, while longer-term commitment typically requires a court hearing, or sentencing as part of a criminal trial.
 Indefinite commitment is rare and is usually reserved for individuals who are violent or present an ongoing danger to themselves and others.

-Kansas v.
-Hendricks established the procedures for indefinite commitment of sex offenders.
+New York City officials under several administrations have implemented programs involving the involuntary hospitalization of people with mental illnesses in the city.
+Some of these policies have involved reinterpreting the standard of "harm to themselves or others" to include neglecting their own well-being or posing a harm to themselves or others in the future.
+In 1987–88, a homeless woman named Joyce Brown worked with the New York Civil Liberties Union to challenge her forced hospitalization under new Mayor Ed Koch's administration program.
+The trial, which attracted significant media attention, ended in her favor, and while the city won on appeal she was ultimately released after a subsequent case determined she could not be forcibly medicated.
+In 2022, Mayor Eric Adams announced a similar compulsory hospitalization program, relying on similar legal interpretations.